 3. Increased margin

-Because there are numerous vendors who join the platform, a marketplace owner can make a lot of money by charging a commission payment on each successful transaction between buyers and merchants.
+Because there are numerous vendors who join the platform, an eCommerce marketplace owner can make a lot of money by charging a commission payment on each successful transaction between buyers and merchants.

 You will have the flexibility of determining the margins you want to set for your store.
 Of course, the commission rate should not be too high, as the vendors need to see that they are benefitted by selling on your platform.